Kapung/bankshare/README.md

-# Example
+# Bankshare
-An example greeter plugin
+A simple plugin to share an image of your bank with your friends.